Please read these notes carefully before completing your application

-* Project grant applications should follow a guideline of only requesting up to $25,000 per annum of working expenses, unless clear justification for exceeding this annual limit is provided.* Where a grant is awarded that incurs high costs in a reduced time frame (for example 1 year or 1.5 years) because the limit of grant funding has been reached, the PI will not be eligible to hold another active grant until the standard project duration of 2 years (or an appropriate length of time determined by the AMRF) has elapsed from the start date.* If salary costs are being requested for a named person or persons and they are critical to the success of the project, then they must be included in the project team and their CV(s) must be provided.
+* Where a grant is awarded that incurs high costs in a reduced time frame (for example 1 year or 1.5 years) because the limit of grant funding has been reached, the PI will not be eligible to hold another active grant until the standard project duration of 2 years (or an appropriate length of time determined by the AMRF) has elapsed from the start date.* If salary costs are being requested for a named person or persons and they are critical to the success of the project, then they must be included in the project team and their CV(s) must be provided.
 This is highly relevant to postdoctoral research fellows, but may also apply to others.

 * The AMRF's policy is to pay the salary that staff, technical or other, would receive if they were employed by the Host Institution.
 It is essential to quote the correct salary rate and grading.
 Applicants must accommodate salary increases within their budget and should adjust salaries to include anticipated increases due to the annual rate of inflation (we recommend a minimum of 3% p.a., but please check with your host institution for the correct value).
 The AMRF will not cover unbudgeted salary increases.* Please ensure you set the correct ACC levy for your host institution.